 The next item on my gift guide for travel-loving kids is a camera.
 This gives young tourists a sense of freedom by allowing them to take their own travel photos.
 It encourages them to document trips in their own way.
 And, it can foster a love of photography in a young person.

 Compass and/or Maps

 Maps are also wonderful mementos of past trips.
 Frame a nice one of their favorite location along with a photo of them there.

 A compass is another nice gift for the kid who loves hiking, camping, or navigation.
 This is another way to teach some important life skills through travel.

 Books about Travel

 An excellent way to inspire wanderlust in kids is to give them books about traveling.
-You could choose nonfiction books that can teach children about different places around the world.
+To teach them about different places around the world, choose a nonfiction book.
 One of our favorites is the Atlas Obscura Explorer’s Guide.
-Alternatively, you could choose fiction books that are set in various locations across the globe.
-An entertaining fiction series that combines history, art, adventure, and famous locations worldwide is 39 Clues.

-If you have a child on your shopping list that loves outdoor activities while traveling, then outdoor gear is the perfect gift.
-Examples of outdoor gear to shop for includes a snorkel set, snow shoes, ski goggles, hiking boots, a backpack, a portable hammock, fishing gear, or any type of camping gear.
-Think about your child’s favorite activities or what they will be doing on an upcoming trip to decide what type of gear to buy.
+If you are shopping for a child that loves outdoor activities while traveling, consider giving them outdoor gear.
+Things like a snorkel set, snow shoes, ski goggles, hiking boots, a backpack, a portable hammock, fishing gear, or camping gear make perfect gifts.